Pseudopathology vs Pathology vs Taphonomy and the Buikstra-Ubelaker Inventory

 Last updated:

-When a skeleton arrives at the laboratory, every surface mark, every defect, every colour change, and every structural abnormality tells a story.
-The job of the forensic anthropologist is to read those stories correctly and to distinguish between three categories of findings that are superficially similar but have entirely different evidential consequences.
+When a skeleton arrives at the laboratory, every surface mark, every defect, every colour change, and every structural abnormality must be assigned to one of three categories before any evidential conclusion is drawn.
+These categories, pathology, pseudopathology, and taphonomy, are superficially similar in presentation but carry entirely different evidential consequences.

 The first category is genuine pathology: a disease process or injury that happened during the individual's lifetime, left a trace on the skeleton because it persisted long enough to remodel bone, and survived the postmortem interval to reach the laboratory.
 A healed fracture with callus is pathology.
 A joint surface showing eburnation (polished bone-on-bone contact from osteoarthritis) is pathology.
 A periosteal reaction from an infectious process is pathology.
 These findings contribute to the biological profile, to personal identification, and sometimes to the determination of manner of death.